kasenetz/hbcd-docs/docs/datacuration/derivatives.md

 *See [Format of File Structure Visuals](#visformat) for further guidance on interpreting the folder tree above.*

 ## OSPREY-BIDS (`osprey/`)
 OSPREY-BIDS is the BIDS extension to the OSPREY pipeline used to process HBCD magnetic resonance spectroscopy (MRS) data.
-The `HERCULES` and `unedited` folders have matching structures, so only one is displayed below.
-For readability, the image files under `figures/` are not listed.
-Also note that filenames may additionally include `run-<label>`.
-Please see their [webpage](https://osprey-bids.readthedocs.io/en/latest/index.html) for a detailed explanation of these outputs.
+Only the `HERCULES/` file tree is displayed below.
+The `unedited/` files generally follow similar naming conventions, with some exceptions (e.g., the BIDS field `acq-shortTE` is used instead of `acq-hercules`).
+Please see the [OSPREY-BIDS documentation](https://osprey-bids.readthedocs.io/en/latest/index.html) for a detailed explanation of these outputs.

 <pre class="folder-tree">
 osprey/